 - User Groups – Select a group name from the list of groups and click Add.
 If you wish to associate the user to multiple groups, perform the same step again.

 External authentication databases are configured on the ACCESS CONTROL > Authentication Services page.
 The Barracuda Web Application Firewall supports the following authentication database servers:

 Configuring LDAP Database Server

-LDAP Authentication service identifies a database server supporting the LDAP protocol, which contains a set Authentication service.
-It is a unique identifier that identifies a set of users, groups, and contains mapping between the groups and the users.
-Configuration of this page allows the Barracuda Web Application Firewall to communicate with an existing LDAP directory server, and authenticate a user.
+The LDAP Authentication service identifies a database server supporting the LDAP protocol, which contains a set Authentication service.
+It is a unique identifier that identifies a set of users and groups, and contains mapping between the groups and the users.
+Configuration of this page allows the Barracuda Web Application Firewall to communicate with an existing LDAP directory server and to authenticate a user.

 - Enter information about your LDAP server: